 Compatibility: Web, iOS

-In order to use this geolocation service you simply need to download this whenever you have data connection available and then use it whenever you want even in the absence of data network.
+In order to use this geolocation service, you simply need to download this whenever you have the data connection available and then use it whenever you want even in the absence of data network.
 Navfree USA comes with an extremely simple and user-friendly interface that is easy to understand.

 You will have access to free maps that are locally saved and availability of routing software for all the 50 states in USA along with Mexico and Canada.
 You get constant updates from the servers of the OpenStreetMap.org in multiple languages from where you can choose the one that you prefer.